micmejia/bible-dump/NKJV/Genesis/Gen 20.md

 And Abimelech said, "See, my land _is_ before you; dwell where it pleases you."

 ###### 16
-Then to Sarah he said, "Behold, I have given your brother a thousand _pieces_ of silver; indeed this [^d]vindicates you before all who _are_ with you and before everybody."
-Thus she was [^e]rebuked.
+Then to Sarah he said, "Behold, I have given your brother a thousand _pieces_ of silver; indeed this vindicates you before all who _are_ with you and before everybody."
+Thus she was rebuked.

 ###### 17
 So Abraham prayed to God; and God healed Abimelech, his wife, and his female servants.
 Then they bore _children;_